powercodeacademy/phrg-test-fixtures/README.md

 In this example, `house_attrs` holds our fixture.
 The fixture is a hash of data, and serves to prepare for a consistent initialization of a `House`.

 A fixture can be as small as a single character, although there would not be much use for that.
 It can also be as large as you want it.
-A common use case for fixtures are to "stub" out responses from third party services, like an HTTP response from a Google query (code be 100s of lines).
-When fixtures get particularly large, they are sometimes moved to test helper files, to not distract one from the purpose of a particular set of tests.
+A common use case for fixtures are to "stub" out responses from third party services, like an HTTP response from a Google query, which could amount to hundreds of lines of code.
+When fixtures get particularly large, they are sometimes moved to test helper files, to not distract from the purpose of a particular set of tests.

-One crucial detail to remember about fixtures is that they are not dynamic, but represent "fixed" state.
+One crucial detail to remember about fixtures is that they are not dynamic, but represent a "fixed" state.